 Accept that the past is the past.
-You did what you thought was best, or could handle at the time.
+You did what you thought was best or what you could handle at the time.
 You have nothing to feel guilty about.
 You had a baby.
 There are different ways of having babies, and remember that how you had your baby does not somehow set the pace for how you will be a mom.
 If, for whatever reason, you feel like you didn’t live up to what you had planned in your mind, so what?
 What’s done is done.
 Dwelling about it won’t change anything.
-If you don't accept it you won't be able to move on.
+If you don't accept it, you won't be able to move on.

 7. Treat Yourself to a Pick-me-up

 Postpartum hormones added to your guilt can make it seem like the end of the world when it is not.
 Treat yourself to a pick-me-up.
 Perhaps you can take a long shower, with some relaxing music, followed by a facial.
 Confide in someone you can trust that you are struggling, spend some time in prayer or reflection, and find small ways you can give your mood a boost: an hour free to yourself, some extra sleep mid-day, a pedicure… whatever will refresh you and help give you some needed new perspective.

 Childbirth is painful.
 It’s not the same for every mother, or even with every child.
 As hard as childbirth is, though, the long haul is still ahead.
 Raising kids is where it counts.
 So cut yourself some slack and focus on the job that matters now.
 Regardless of how your child was brought into this world, they are here now, and the road of motherhood awaits you.

 9. Forgive Yourself